 Virtual Reality or VR technology has been in existence for decades in the entertainment and marketing domains.
 It’s the technology that makes us go WOW in movies, video games, and via interactive marketing.
 Historically, it has also been used by the military and by the medical fraternity.
 In more recent years, this piece of VR technology has been making waves in the education, human resources and corporate training industries.
 One such focus area for virtual reality in workplaces is employee onboarding.

 How impactful is Virtual Reality in this domain?

 First, let us understand what employee onboarding is.

 To explain in simpler terms, the various processes that are involved in getting a new employee onboard is referred to as employee onboarding.
-Hiring, orientation, and training are usually the different steps involved in the employee onboarding process.
+Hiring, orientation, and virtual reality employee training are usually the different steps involved in the employee onboarding process.

 Why is employee onboarding important?